Paramanand-C/Paramanand-C.github.io/_pages/teaching_open.md

 ## Available Projects
-Currently available rojects in deep learning for light fields are listed below.
+Currently available projects in deep learning for light fields are listed below.
 Additionally, I offer research projects in general computer vision and deep learning.
 Contact me for more information.